dreamboat26/diffusion-zone/README.md

 ## Sampling

 The following examples show how to sample images using the models trained in the video on the Landscape Dataset.
-You can download the checkpoints for the models [here](#).
+You can download the checkpoints for the models (https://drive.google.com/drive/folders/1tI2GrUKkvhTqyqkVRkr16p4V0yD_i-WA?usp=drive_link).

 ### Unconditional Model